 Greenberg told The Hollywood Reporter: "I wrote the story that I had in mind.
 We did tweak it a bit so that it could be the one season, and then we’ll just see where it goes from there.
 I have ideas for what could be future seasons."

 "What if there is only one season?
 Then we can walk away feeling happy", he continued.
 "That said, obviously, there’s more to be done if everyone involved in the world cares to see more.
 If there’s a desire for more of these characters and this universe."

-Who will be in season 2?
+Who would be in the cast of a potential Living With Yourself season 2?